revathivijay/VJTI-Navigation/README.md

 Voice input to Alexa device with screen to show outputs.

 ## Output
-Voice based output from Alexa Device (in response to your query) Visual outputs that show routes on the display of the Alexa Devices
+-Voice based output from Alexa Device (in response to your query) -Visual outputs that show routes on the display of the Alexa Devices

 ### Example Input
 Alexa, Give me directions to the Library